macknever/demoRepo/exercises/README.md

 We can use `thenCombine()` to combine two CompletableFutures.
 Say we have two completableFutures, cf1, cf2.
 It can be call like this `cf1.thenCombine(cf2())` Need to notice that, the result of cf1 can be call as an argument of cf2.

+## Input and output

+### Input and output streams

+For me there are two goals from learning this chapter:
+- Now how input and output are working in Java
+- How to use them in my daily job

+InputStream is to read from a source.
+A source can be a file, a String, an object etc. The most important concept here is, those source are encoded to raw bytes by unicode or any other standards, before being read.
+And InputStream just read the bytes.